Depending on how you classify SEO, there’s really only one primary goal: attain higher ranks in search results.

 Ranking signals also come into play when it comes to relevance.
 For example, if you create a page that targets a keyword phrase like “garden salsa,” it could help you rank higher for queries containing the phrase “garden salsa.”

-For the most part, direct ranking signals are adequately published, and because the majority of them can be executed intentionally as part of an SEO strategy, there isn’t much mystery surrounding them, other than the fact that there are a lot and they change somewhat frequently:
+For the most part, direct ranking signals are adequately published, and because the majority of them can be executed intentionally as part of an SEO strategy, there isn’t much mystery surrounding them, other than the Google ranking factors that there are a lot and they change somewhat frequently:

 (Image Source: Search Metrics)

 What, then, counts as an indirect ranking signal?
 Like their direct counterparts, these are constructs or actions that can influence your rank—but they don’t do so directly.
-In fact, they have no direct bearing or influence in Google’s algorithm at all.
+In Google Ranking factors, they have no direct bearing or influence in Google’s algorithm at all.
 Yet at the same time, they can increase your ranks in strong and sometimes unexpected ways.

 For example, let’s say you’ve written a fantastic article about how to buy a perfect pair of shoes.
 It doesn’t get much traction at first, but one day, a major influencer in the fashion industry happens upon it and shares it with her audience of 100,000 followers.
 This action has no direct influence on your ranking whatsoever (contrary to popular belief).